teaching-lab/stack-cs-activities/activities/creating-quiz-questions/README.md

 ## Tips and tricks

 * This is a good practice activity before a midterm or a final exam.
-* If 10 pairs of students create 5 questions each, that's 50 questions in total.
+* If ten pairs of students create five questions each, that's 50 questions in total.
 Announce that you'll pick some of them for the final exam (perhaps slightly changed so that they won't learn the answers by heart) so that they practice them.
 * The students can create questions also individually, but the quality of the work is arguably higher when they work in pairs.
 * The students often formulate the questions unclearly.
 Don't expect them to be perfect in the first iteration.
 * Motivate the students by awarding points for creating good questions.